-Taught modules for MA Teaching Languages
+All other core modules for the MA English Language Teaching

-On successful completion of this module students will be able to:
+On successful completion of this module, students will be able to:

-- suggest, design and undertake future research in the field
+- suggest, design and undertake future research in the field (LO1)

-- describe, analyse and evaluate theory in applied linguistics and education and use this in professional and personal decision making
+- describe, analyse and evaluate theory in applied linguistics and education and use this in professional and personal decision making (LO2)

-- continue to advance their knowledge and understanding and develop their research skills to match the demands of their professional life
+- continue to advance their knowledge and understanding and develop their research skills to match the demands of their professional life (LO5)